Comparing Targeted Therapy vs Immunotherapy: An Essential Guide

 How Immunotherapy Works

-Immunotherapy, on the other hand, takes a different approach by leveraging the body’s immune system to fight cancer.
-Here, the body’s natural defenses are either stimulated or provided with artificial immune system proteins to enhance their ability to detect and destroy cancer cells.
+On the other hand, immunotherapy leverages the body’s immune system to fight cancer.
+In this case, the body’s natural defenses are either stimulated or provided with artificial immune system proteins to enhance their ability to detect and destroy cancer cells.

 Immunotherapy treatments may also include immune checkpoint inhibitors and cancer vaccines.
 These treatments work differently to either block the signals that allow cancer cells to hide from the immune system or stimulate an immune response against cancer cells.